ho4607/Algorithm/README.md

 ## License
-All files are available as open source under the terms of the MIT license.
+All files are available as open source under the terms of the BSD license.